The unified GuideCam Tool

 What is the unified GuideCam tool?

-The unified GUideCam Tool (GUCT) is a Java-based observation preparation tool currently offered for VISIR, HAWK-I, VIMOS and MUSE.
+The unified GUideCam Tool (GUCT) is a Java-based observation preparation tool currently offered for VISIR, HAWK-I, and MUSE.
 The tool makes use of the Aladin desktop application (v9.0) and allows the user to visualize the instrument Field-of-View on a sky image, define the central pointing of the telescope, plan observations that involve a sequence of telescope offsets, select telescope guide stars and/or tip-tilt stars and/or AO guide stars, and create ESO compliant finding charts.
-Furthermore, GUCT can directly interact with P2PP (version 3.4.2 or higher) as well as with the web-based application p2 in order to attach finding charts or to propagate acquisition template parameters, such as guide star coordinates, to the OB.
+Furthermore, GUCT v2.2.2 can directly interact with the web-based application p2 in order to attach finding charts or to propagate acquisition template parameters, such as guide star coordinates, to the OB.

 IMPORTANT note for VISIR users: GUCT replaced the VISIR-specific GuideCam tool.